Al-Bireh, Rashaya

-Al-Bireh, El Bire, Biré, El Bireh (Arabic: البيرة) or Birra (time of Crusades) is a town in the Rashaya District, south-eastern portion of the Bekaa Governorate of the Republic of Lebanon.
+Al-Bireh, El Bire, Biré, El Bireh (Arabic: البيرة) or Birra (at the time of the Crusades) is a town in the Rashaya District, south-eastern portion of the Bekaa Governorate of the Republic of Lebanon.
 Al-Bireh is part of the Rashaya municipal district.
 It lies west of the road between Majdel Anjar and Rashaya.
 Its population is estimated to be 9000.
-It is a small Muslim town with two mosques and two schools.
+It is a small Sunni Muslim town with two mosques and two schools.

 Geography

 The oldest part of the town lies on top of Jabal Arbi Mountains while the newer parts lie in the Wadi al-Taym valley and is referred to as Izza.
 Neighboring towns include Rafid, Kamed, Khirbet-Rouha, and Mdouckha.
 The town is located about 80 km from Beirut and 40 km from Damascus, Syria.
-From Al-Bireh, Jabal -Al-Sheikh (Mount Hermon) can be seen with its majestic snow-capped peak.

 Economy

 More than 60% of the town’s population have emigrated to Brazil, Argentina, United States, Canada, France, Spain, Italy and Portugal.
 Residents of the town have left to the US as early as the 18th Century and have aggregated in cities like Dearborn, Michigan.
-Many others emigrated to São Paulo, Brazil; Buenos Aires, Argentina; Montreal, Quebec and Calgary, Alberta, Canada.
+Many others emigrated to São Paulo- Santo Amaro, Brazil; Buenos Aires, Argentina; Montreal, Quebec and Calgary, Alberta, Canada.

-The economy of the town relies on agriculture which thrived on the water springs commonly found in Al-Bireh.
-The town is known for growing olives, almonds, fruits and vegetables and a variety of crops.
-However, the severe emigration has reduced the agriculture activities over the past three decades.

-Eight main families inhabit the town, namely the Elkadri, Jeha (جحا), Jumaa, Abou Hussein, Zeineddine, Abdallah, Salem and Omar families.
+The economy of the town relies on agriculture.
+Eight main families inhabit the town, namely the Elkadri, Jeha (جحا), Bacha, Jumaa, Abou Hussein, Zeineddine, Abdallah, Salem and Omar families.
 Other families also live in the village, however increased emigration has completely dispersed some families and no members are currently residents.

 Notable residents

-Al-Bireh is the birthplace of multiple intellectuals, politicians and religious figures.
-The late Nazem Elkadri (MP, minister and prime minister of Lebanon) was born in Al-Bireh.
-The Mufti of Bekaa, Sheikh Raouf Elkadri was also born in Al-Bireh.
+Al-Bireh is the birthplace of the late Nazim Elkadri(MP, minister and prime minister of Lebanon) who was born in Al-Bireh.
+The Mufti of Bekaa, Raouf Elkadri [] was also born in Al-Bireh.
 Nassouh Elkadri (an anti-French occupation revolutionary leader) was also from Al-Bireh.